-To report a crime on the University campus call the Campus Security Office, (671) 735-2370 or 482-8671, 888-2456 (Security cell), or 649-3127 (G4S dispatch) or the Guam Police Department at (671) 472-8911 or 911 for emergencies.
+To report a crime on the University campus, call the Safety & Security Office, (671) 735-2372, 888-2456 (Security cell), or 649-3127 (G4S dispatch).

 Campus security personnel will be available to answer your call.
 In response to a call, the Campus Security Office will take the required action, dispatching appropriate personnel or notifying the Guam Police Department be dispatched to campus.